-If students enjoy both English Literature and English Language at GCSE, then they might not want to give one of them up.
-English Language and Literature, or English Combined as it's also known, allows students to continue with their own writing, study Literature and explore how language is used in a range of nonfiction texts, including e-communication.
+If you enjoy both English Literature and English Language at GCSE, then you might not want to give one of them up.
+English Language and Literature, or English Combined as it's also known, allows you to continue with your own writing, study Literature and explore how language is used in a range of nonfiction texts, including e-communication.

-Students will develop skills as an independent thinker and be encouraged to explore their own opinions and ideas.
-They will have the freedom to decide where their interest lies and to tailor their writing to reflect this.
+You will develop skills as an independent thinker and be encouraged to explore your own opinions and ideas.
+You will have the freedom to decide where your interest lies and to tailor your writing to reflect this.

-This A Level is the study of English in use in the world around us.
-Students will have the opportunity to read a wide range of texts and explore the impact of language, structure and form not just in fiction but also spoken, written and multimodal texts.
+This A level is the study of English in use in the world around us.
+You will have the opportunity to read a wide range of texts and explore the impact of language, structure and form not just in fiction but also spoken, written and multimodal texts.

-Students will investigate a range of 'real-life' texts, such as blogs, text messages and emails, and their study of fiction will give them the chance to read the work of highly respected authors, poets and playwrights, both modern and from the literary canon.
+You will investigate a range of 'real-life' texts, such as blogs, text messages and emails, and your study of fiction will give you the change to read the work of highly respected authors, poets and playwrights, both modern and from the literary canon.

 Creative writing is assessed in Year 13.
-Students will be encouraged to pursue their interests and will be given freedom to choose the types of text they want to write.
+You will be encouraged to pursue your interests and given freedom to choose the types of text you want to write.